NTB45/Kanon-Windows11-Guide/README.md

 but it was laggy as FqUaCK.

+then after hours of hitting my head against the wall,

 i remembered that rlvm exists for real live visual novels

 i installed that from the repo.